srujanreddy27/DATOM/APPLY_NOW_FEATURE.md

    - Upload completed files directly
 5. Submit completed work
 6. Track submission status in "My Submissions"
-7. Receive payment when work is approved
+7. Claim payment to wallet when work is approved

 ### Client Workflow
 1. Post a task with clear requirements
 2. Wait for freelancers to submit completed work
 3. Review all submissions with downloadable files
 4. Approve the best submission
-5. Funds automatically released from escrow
+5. Payment becomes claimable by freelancer
 6. Task automatically marked as completed
+7. Freelancer claims payment to their wallet

 ## Security Features